AlessandroAdami/chess_engine/README.md

 My goal with this application is to let users test their skills in different opening or chosen settings.
-Some key parts of ChessBud will be:
+Some key parts of RookieRook will be:

 - A chess interface
 - A chess bot (possibly with different difficulties settings)